Getting Started with MaxTAF

 Java

-If you need to instantiate ApiService within static method you will have to call the static method from the Base class like this:
+If you need to instantiate ApiService within a static method you just need to move the instantiation of the ApiService object to within the static method in question.

 Python